 The F-35 is developed, produced, and supported by an international team of government allies and aerospace industry leaders.
 The F-35 Program is managed by the Pentagon’s F-35 Joint Program Office, the U.S. Air Force, the U.S. Marine Corps and the U.S. Navy are all procuring and operating F-35s.
 There are eight international program partners — the U.S., United Kingdom, Italy, Netherlands, Australia, Norway, Denmark and Canada.
-Five Foreign Military Sales customers are also procuring and operating the F-35 — Israel, Japan, South Korea, Poland and Belgium.
+Six Foreign Military Sales customers are also procuring and operating the F-35 — Israel, Japan, South Korea, Poland, Belgium and Singapore.

 Lockheed Martin serves as the prime contractor with a global supply chain of more than 1,900 companies based in the United States and in every nation acquiring the F-35.

 Powering Job Creation for America and its Allies

 The F-35 is delivering more than just air dominance, it's simultaneously delivering tens of thousands of high paying, high quality jobs to American workers across the country, and around the world.

 According to standard industry accepted economic forecasting, the F-35 is responsible for more than 254,000+ direct and indirect U.S. jobs.